 Contributions.
-The Company expects to contribute approximately \$8 million to its other postretirement plans in 2013 and approximately \$8 million annually thereafter until modified by rate case proceedings.
+The Company expects to make \$8 million contributions to its other postretirement plans in 2014 and approximately \$8 million annually thereafter until modified by rate case proceedings.

 Benefit Payments.
-The Company's estimate of expected benefit payments, which reflect expected future service, as appropriate, in each of the next five years and in the aggregate for the five years thereafter are shown in the table below:
+The Company's estimate of expected benefit payments, which reflect expected future service, as appropriate, in each of the next five years and in the aggregate for the five years thereafter are shown in the table below.
+The Company does not expect to receive any Medicare Part D subsidies in any future periods.